 Impact on the Profession

-The many publications that ISU faculty members have produced and edited are heavily cited in other publications and have earned faculty members over a dozen national awards.
-The Journal of Business and Technical Communication is published from the ISU department, as are the Technical Communication Library (physically located and directed here), and The Journal for Business Communication (also edited at Iowa State).
+The numerous publications that ISU faculty members have produced and edited are heavily cited in other publications and have earned faculty members many national awards.

 100% Placement Rate for PhD Graduates

-Among our PhD alumni who looked for an academic position, there is a 100% placement rate.
-Our graduates serve in departments across the country and around the world, and are well-prepared for positions in both academia and industry.
+Among our PhD alumni who have looked for an academic position, there is a 100% placement rate.
+Our graduates serve in departments across the country and around the world and are well prepared for positions in both academia and industry.